 A healthy diet rich in essential fatty acids, vitamins, and minerals can support your dog’s skin health and reduce the chances of developing skin tags.
 Omega-3 fatty acids, for example, help maintain healthy skin and fur.

-High-quality protein sources also support skin cell repair and renewal, while antioxidants from fruits and vegetables can reduce inflammation and boost overall skin resilience.
+High-quality protein sources also support skin cell repair and renewal, while antioxidants from fruits and vegetables can reduce inflammation and boost overall skin resilience and keep your dog at a healthy weight.
 Supplements for skin health are another option, especially if your dog’s diet may lack these nutrients.
-Remember to always consult with your vet before introducing any supplements.
+Pet owners should remember to always consult with your vet before introducing any supplements.

 Regular Grooming and Veterinary Check-Ups

 Routine grooming is important, particularly for dogs with dense coats or loose skin.
-Grooming reduces the chance of skin irritation and can help you detect skin tags early, and brushing promotes healthy circulation to the skin and can reduce shedding and minimize friction between the skin and fur.
+Grooming reduces the chance of skin irritation and can help you detect skin tags early.
+Brushing promotes healthy circulation to the skin and can reduce shedding and minimize friction between the skin and fur.

 Regular veterinary check-ups provide peace of mind, as your vet can assess any new growth and advise on whether further action is needed.
-Early detection of skin changes, including skin tags, can prevent small issues from becoming larger health concerns.
+Early detection and treatment with veterinary medicine of skin changes, including skin tags, can prevent small issues from becoming larger health concerns.

 Are Skin Tags Dangerous?